SummaryRead the full fact sheet

 Complications of emphysema can include:

-- pneumonia – this is an infection of the alveoli and bronchioles.
+- – this is an infection of the alveoli and bronchioles.
 People with emphysema are more prone to pneumonia

 - collapsed lung – some lungs develop large air pockets (bullae), which may burst, resulting in lung deflation (also called pneumothorax)